eylles/ChromiumPywal/README.md

 So, make an alias or something like that.
 But you don't need to repeat the steps above, just run the script and that's it, chromium will update theme colors automatically. 😁

+you can always paste `chrome://restart` on the omnibar and hit enter